Dupont Circle station

 Dupont Circle station is an underground rapid transit station on the Red Line of the Washington Metro in Washington, D.C.
-Located below the circle of the same name, it is one of the busiest stations in the Metro system, with an average of 16,948 entries each weekday.
+Located below the traffic circle, it is one of the busiest stations in the Metro system, with an average of 16,948 entries each weekday.
 The station parallels Connecticut Avenue NW between the southern edge of the circle to the south and Q Street NW to the north.

 Station layout

 Dupont Circle station has two tracks with side platforms, one of the only Red Line stations with this setup.
 This single-bore layout is required by its deep passage beneath the Connecticut Avenue NW underpass and an abandoned streetcar tunnel, now used as an art space.
 The station's depth required construction using rock-tunneling methods.

 There are two entrances to the station.
 The north entrance, on the southeast corner of Q Street NW and 20th Street NW contains a set of three escalators and an elevator to reach a mezzanine and fare control at the north end of the station.
 Unique to the station, the edges of the escalators are trellised with plants where normally there would be granite slabs.
 The south entrance, located on the southern edge of Dupont Circle at 19th Street NW and Connecticut Avenue NW, has another set of three escalators to reach a separate mezzanine and fare control at the south end of the platforms.
 The station's north entrance escalators are 188 ft long.
 Its south entrance escalators are 170 ft long and rise 85 ft.